houssoli/packetbeat-docker/README.md

 You can also pull the image from Docker Hub and run it like this:

     docker pull packetbeat/packetbeat-agent
-    docker run --net=host -t -i packetbeat/packetbeat-agent packetbeat -e -c /etc/packetbeat/packetbeat.conf
+    docker run --net=host -t -i packetbeat/packetbeat-agent packetbeat -e -c /etc/packetbeat/packetbeat.yml

-But note that you will need to provide your own `packetbeat.conf`.
+But note that you will need to provide your own `packetbeat.yml`.

 ## Thanks